 A home equity loan is a type of secured loan where a borrower uses the equity of their home as collateral for the bank.
 The amount available is generally determined by the value of the property as determined by an appraiser from the lender.
 Getting one of these loans means your home has a lien on it and your actual equity in the home is reduced.
 Borrowing against the equity in your home can be a great way to get a low-cost loan.
 There are two types of home equity loans: home equity lines of credit (HELOCs) and fixed-rate loans.
 Each of these have their pros and cons, so be sure to pick the one that’s best aligned with your needs.
-And if you need some hands-on guidance, consider enlisting the help of a trusted financial advisor.

 Home Equity Loans Definition